Vera Schwarz

-Vera Schwarz (10 July 1888 - 4 December 1964) was an Austrian soprano, known primarily for her operetta partnership with Richard Tauber.
+Vera Schwarz (10 July 1888 – 4 December 1964) was an Austrian soprano, known primarily for her operetta partnership with Richard Tauber.

 Life

 Vera Schwarz was born in Zagreb, the daughter of Hungarian-Croatian aviation pioneer David Schwarz.
 She studied in Vienna with Philipp Forstén and gave her debut in 1908 at the Theater an der Wien.
-From 1908 to 1912 she was a member of the Grazer Oper, and from 1911 to 1913 she sang at the Johann Strauß-Theater in Vienna.
+From 1908 to 1912 she was a member of the Grazer Oper, and from 1911 to 1913 she sang at the Johann Strauss Theater in Vienna.
 After performing in Karlsbad she came to the Hamburger Stadttheater in 1914.
 From 1918 to 1922 she was an ensemble member of the Staatsoper Unter den Linden in Berlin.